Apple M1 Max vs Xeon Gold 5217

 Security technologies

-Xeon Gold 5217 and Apple M1 Max technologies aimed at improving security, for example, by protecting against hacks.
+Xeon Gold 5217 and M1 Max technologies aimed at improving security, for example, by protecting against hacks.

 TXT+no data